matheuspascui/matheuspascui/README.md

 - 🔭 I'm very curious about how things work and how to build things on my own.

-- 📫 How to reach me: [Link to my LinkedIn](https://www.linkedin.com/in/matheus-ziantoni-pascui/)
+- 📫 How to reach me: [Link to my LinkedIn](https://www.linkedin.com/in/matheus-ziantoni-pascui/) or, if you want, simply [email me](mailto:matheuspascui@gmail.com)

 - ⚡Fun facts: in my free time (not so much) I like to play my piano 🎹